 - 2 cups shredded Monterey Jack cheese

-- FOR FRIED VERSION: In a large, cast iron OR heavy-bottom skillet, pour in enough vegetable oil to fill it 2 inches full of oil.
+- In a large, cast iron OR heavy-bottom skillet, pour in enough vegetable oil to fill it 2 inches full of oil.
 Heat oil over low heat.
 (This will be the oil you fry the chimichangas in.
 The oil needs to slowly reach about 375 degrees F.)

-- FOR BAKED VERSION: Preheat oven to 375 degrees F. Grease a large baking sheet with nonstick spray.
+- Preheat oven to 375 degrees F. Grease a large baking sheet with nonstick spray.
 Set aside.

-- FOR BAKED VERSION: Place the wrapped chimichangas onto a lightly greased baking sheet.
+- Place the wrapped chimichangas onto a lightly greased baking sheet.
 Spray the tops with non-stick spray.
 Bake in preheated oven for 20 to 30 minutes, or until golden brown.

 - Serve chimichangas warm with your favorite toppings.
 Enjoy!